patternhelloworld/docker-blue-green-runner/README.md

 Open https://localhost:8080 (NO http. see .env. if you'd like http, change APP_URL) in your browser, and test with the Postman samples (./samples/laravel-crud-boilerplate/reference/postman) and debug with the following instruction ( https://github.com/Andrew-Kang-G/laravel-crud-boilerplate#debugging ).

 ## How to Start with a PHP Sample (Local).
+- Check the port number 8080 available before getting this started.

 A PHP sample project (https://github.com/Andrew-Kang-G/laravel-crud-boilerplate) that comes with an MIT License and serves as an example for demonstrating how to use Docker-Blue-Green-Runner.